defx/mosaic/README.md

 ## Accelerate your UI development

-🚧 Please kindly note that this project is a work in progress.
-Collaborators welcome.
-To understand where we're going, please check the Roadmap 🚧
+🚧 Please kindly note that this project is a work in progress. 🚧

 ## Mosaic allows authors to write once and run anywhere